flutter/website/flutter-for-ios.md

 }
 {% endprettify %}

-Instead of creating a "ListView", we create a `ListView.builder` that takes two key parameters: the initial length of the list, and an `ItemBuilder` function.
+Instead of creating a "ListView", create a `ListView.builder` that takes two key parameters: the initial length of the list, and an `ItemBuilder` function.

-The `ItemBuilder` function is similar to the `cellForItemAt` delegate method in an iOS table or collection view, as it takes a position and returns the cell that you want to be rendered for that position.
+The `ItemBuilder` function is similar to the `cellForItemAt` delegate method in an iOS table or collection view, as it takes a position, and returns the cell you want rendered at that position.

-Lastly, but most importantly, notice that in the `onTap()` function we don't recreate the list anymore but instead just `.add` to it.
+Finally, but most importantly, notice that the `onTap()` function doesn't recreate the list anymore, but instead `.add`s to it.

 ## What is the equivalent of a `ScrollView` in Flutter?

-In iOS, you wrap your views in a `ScrollView` which allows a user to scroll your content if needed.
+In iOS, you wrap your views in a `ScrollView` that allows a user to scroll your content if needed.

 In Flutter the easiest way to do this is using the `ListView` widget.
 This